Dynamic session recording

 Enable or disable dynamic session recording

-To enable or disable the feature, complete the following steps:
+To enable or disable the feature, do the following:

 - Open the Registry Editor.